Apolipoprotein B100 (apoB100) is a protein that plays a role in moving cholesterol around your body. It is a form of low density lipoprotein (LDL).

 How the Test is Performed

 Your health care provider may tell you not to eat or drink anything for 4 to 6 hours before the test.

 When the needle is inserted to draw blood, you may feel moderate pain, or only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-The normal range is 50 - 150 mg/dL.
+The normal range is 50 to 150 mg/dL.

-Note: Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different laboratories.
+Some laboratories use different measurements or may test different specimens.
 Talk to your doctor about the meaning of your specific test results.

 Apolipoprotein measurements may provide more detail about your risk for heart disease, but the added value of this test beyond a lipid panel is unknown.

 Genest J, Libby P. Lipoprotein disorders and cardiovascular disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 47.

 Robinson JG.
 What is the role of advanced lipoprotein analysis in practice?
 J Am Coll Cardiol.
 Dec 2012;60(25):2607-2615.